-Overwatch League records: longest match, most final blows, more | Dexerto.com
+Overwatch League records: longest match, most final blows, more - Dexerto

 In the whole of Stage 2, they had a record of 39-3 – still to this day the best win-loss in Overwatch League history.
 Their streak will take some incredible form to topple.

 D.Va has featured in basically every meta that has seen the light of day in the Overwatch League.
-While she might not have found her way into double shield, from Dive, to GOATS, to Moth Meta, D.Va was a hallmark of all these compositions.
+From Dive, to GOATS, to Moth Meta, D.Va was a hallmark of all these compositions.

-Most played map – Ilios (199 games played)
+Most played map: Lijiang Tower (257 games played)

 While King’s Row might be the first map that pops into your head when you think of the Overwatch League, it’s not the most played.
-That honor goes to control map Ilios, which has featured in 199 games.
+That honor goes to control map Lijiang, which has featured in 257 games.

-Dorado is the most played payload map at 153 games, while Temple of Anubis remains the most popular assault map with 148 appearances.
+Watchpoint: Gibraltar is the most played payload map at 192 games, while Temple of Volskaya Industries remains the most popular assault map with 226 appearances.

 Has a record we’ve recorded been broken?
 Let us know on Twitter @Dexerto, and we will update the list.